 Concepts

-The key insight: a single AI agent writing and reviewing its own code will almost always approve it.
+The key quality insight: a single AI agent writing and reviewing its own code will almost always approve it.
 Quality requires separation of concerns - distinct agents for planning, building, reviewing, and evaluating. eforge applies build-system thinking to this multi-agent pipeline.

 The Pipeline